 - 5. Party until late in a nightclub

-- 7. Discover what a Go Go Bar really is
+- 7. Discover what a Go Go Bar is

 - 8. Enjoy a stage performance at Phuket Simon Cabaret

-- 9. Watch a Thai show at Siam Niramit and Phuket Fantasea
+- 9. Watch a show at Phuket Fantasea

 - 10. See a Muay Thai fight

-The list of things to do at night in Phuket is endless and Phuket nightlife comes in many ways, not only on Patong beach but all around this island.
-There is a vast choice of places to hang for couples, singles, groups of friends and families after dinner.
+The list of things to do at night in Phuket is endless, and Phuket nightlife comes in many ways, not only on Patong beach but all around this island.
+There is a vast choice of places to hang out for couples, singles, groups of friends and families after dinner.
 Phuket nightlife is legendary, originally known to be bright and bold, colourful and loud, carefree, and sometimes provocative.
 This was primarily true of Bangla Walking Street in Patong Beach.
 Things have evolved a lot in recent years, turning the red light district of Phuket into a party zone for everyone to enjoy.
 However, Patong beach is still the heart of Phuket nightlife, and you will find many beach clubs and rooftops to party, celebrate or relax in Phuket without ever stepping foot in Patong.

-What goes better on a tropical island than a beach club, and Phuket has quite a few, including some famous names such as Cafe Del Mar and the local favourite Catch Beach Club.
-Luckily those beach clubs are all over the west coast, mainly in Bangtao and Maikhao beaches, so you should be able to find one near you.
+What goes better on a tropical island than a beach club?
+Phuket has quite a few, including some famous names such as Cafe Del Mar and the local favourite Catch Beach Club.
+Luckily those beach clubs are all over the west coast, mainly on Bangtao and Maikhao beaches, so you should be able to find one near you.

-There are more and more rooftop bars around the island and just a few in Patong Beach.
+There are many rooftop bars around the island and just a few in Patong Beach.
 However, only a handful are really at the top of a building since an old law forbade the construction of tall towers in Phuket (thankfully).
 So don’t expect high rise towers like the rooftop bars of Bangkok.
 Instead, many ‘rooftops’ are built high on hillsides, offering superb panoramic views of the ocean and fantastic sunsets opportunities.